Chapter 2: Decisions, Decisions, Decisions.

 As a consequence of the limitations of the IRR, it is clear that we should give preference to the NPV decision rule when comparing multiple projects in the case where the projects are mutually exclusive.
 This is because the NPV will lead to the maximisation of net benefits.
 The NPV rule will lead to a clearer evaluation on which project provides the largest net benefit – thereby achieving allocative efficiency.

-The final indicator that we use for the evaluation of the net social benefit of a policy, program or project is the benefit-cost ratio (BCR).
+The final indicator that we use for the evaluation of the net social benefit of a policy, program, or project is the benefit-cost ratio (BCR).
 The purpose of the benefit-cost ratio is to show the ratio of the present value of the benefits to the present value of the costs instead of showing the net present value in absolute terms.
 Consequently, the higher the ratio the more attractive the project is.
 Overall, the BCR attempts to summarise the overall value for money in a project.
-Calculating the BCR is simply:
+We calculate the BCR using the following formula:

 The BCR therefore expresses the proportion of benefits to costs.